wangyifan349/single-file-flask-drive/README.md

 ## ✨ What it does

 `app.py` starts a complete web-based cloud drive service.

-It supports account management, hierarchical folders, uploads, downloads, sharing, share cancellation, online media playback, and online plain-text editing.
+It supports user accounts, hierarchical folders, file and folder upload, file and folder download, file sharing, folder sharing, share management, online audio playback, online video playback, online plain-text editing, and read-only text viewing from shared pages.

-It stores metadata in SQLite and stores uploaded file content on disk.
-Folder downloads are generated as temporary `.7z` archives on disk, instead of being loaded as one large in-memory archive.
-This makes large folder downloads more stable and more suitable for real-world use.
+Metadata is stored in SQLite, while uploaded file content is stored on disk.
+Folder downloads are generated as temporary `.7z` archives on disk instead of being loaded as one large in-memory archive.
+This makes large folder downloads more stable and more suitable for real-world usage.

 ## ✅ Project status

 This package is intended to be directly usable.

-The project has passed practical smoke testing, including application startup, registration, authenticated drive access, folder creation, file upload, file download, folder archive generation, sharing, shared browsing, and embedded static asset loading.
+The current packaged version has passed practical smoke testing, including application startup, registration, login, authenticated drive access, folder creation, file upload, file download, folder archive generation, sharing, shared folder browsing, shared file access, and embedded static asset loading.

 For production use, you should still deploy it behind HTTPS, set a stable `SECRET_KEY`, and back up the data directory regularly.

 ## 🚀 Main features

-### 👤 Account features
+### 👤 Account management

 - User registration.
 - User login.